Definition of Social Pressure

 That is, if they choose the other option, it will grossly affect them or cause something else that is negative.
 That’s the same idea behind law enforcement agencies; they infringe some of our choices because of the consequences it will have on others or ourselves.

 But in trivial matters, like the choice of color or clothes, that do not have serious implications, children should be left to choose.
-Stifling children of their choice will bring low self-esteem or any of the other dangers of social pressure which we will be considering later on.
+Stifling children of their choice will bring low self-esteem or any of the other dangers of social pressure which we have covered in the articles below

 - 4 Types of Social Pressure In The 21st Century